+This is an original matrix used for the production of photoglyptic prints (Woodburytype) for Galerie Contemporaine published from 1876 to 1889 by Goupil in Paris.
+This is a positive on bichromate gelatin which shows a relief proportional to the values of the image: strong in the blacks and zero in the whites.
+This gel was molded on a lead plate using a hydraulic press exerting high pressure.
+The blacks would then appear hollow on the plate which ultimately serves as a printing matrix.
 Woodbury’s process underwent several improvements subsequent to the original patent.
-In its final form, a hardened colourless ‘gelatine relief’ (i.e. a carbon print minus the carbon) was impressed upon a block of lead under enormous hydraulic pressure-an idea doubtless taken from Auer’s nature printing’.
-The intaglio mould thus produced was placed in a hand-press, and warm pigmented spread over this, the press closed, and the excess gelatine hardening in an alum bath.
-The resulting picture was similar in appearance to a Swan carbon print. consisted of coloured gelatine in relief, the thickest parts being the darkest.
+In its final form, a hardened colorless ‘gelatin relief’ (i.e. a carbon print minus the carbon) was impressed upon a block of lead under enormous hydraulic pressure-an idea doubtless taken from Auer’s nature printing’.
+The intaglio mold thus produced was placed in a hand-press, and warm pigmented spread over this, the press closed, and the excess gelatin hardening in an alum bath.
+The resulting picture was similar in appearance to a Swan carbon print.

-Woodbury claimed that 600 to 800 impressions could be obtained from each metal mould, and about twenty moulds made from one gelatine relief- that is, at least 12,000 impressions could be obtained from one relief.
-In practice, however, it was found that only five or six metal moulds could be made from one gelatine relief.is The prints could be made at the rate of 120 an hour.
-19 In 1867 Goupil & Co. of Paris acquired for 150,000 francs (then XAooo) the Woodbury type patent rights for France, where the process was introduced as ‘Photoglyptie’.
+Woodbury claimed that 600 to 800 impressions could be obtained from each metal mold, and about twenty molds made from one gelatin relief- that is, at least 12,000 impressions could be obtained from one relief.
+In practice, however, it was found that only five or six metal molds could be made from one gelatin relief.
+The prints could be made at the rate of 120 an hour.
+In 1867 Goupil & Co. of Paris acquired for 150,000 francs the Woodburytype patent rights for France, where the process was introduced as Photoglyptie.
 In 1870 the American rights were acquired by John Carbutt of Philadelphia.

 Octave Feuillet (11 August 1821 – 29 December 1890) was a French novelist and dramatist.